GenericMappingTools/gmt-for-geodesy/4_grids/README.md

 GMT supports automatic hill shading (adding a shadow effect to the image based on the gradient of the data values).
 For the relief grids this can be done with [`grdimage -I`](https://docs.generic-mapping-tools.org/latest/grdimage.html#i) argument.
-To add a default hill shading efect just use:
+To add a default hill shading effect just use:

     gmt grdimage @earth_synbath -Coleron -I+d